dms3-fs/go-dms3-fs/docs/experimental-features.md

 master, 0.4.7

 ### How to enable
-Modify your ipfs config:
+Modify your dms3fs config:
 ```
-ipfs config --json Experimental.FilestoreEnabled true
+dms3fs config --json Experimental.FilestoreEnabled true
 ```

-And then pass the `--nocopy` flag when running `ipfs add`
+And then pass the `--nocopy` flag when running `dms3fs add`

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works.